 \section{Conclusion}

-Through an empirical study, we have shown that SHAP explanations fluctuate when using a small background sample size and that these fluctuations decrease when the background dataset sampling size increases.
+Through an empirical study, we have shown that SHAP explanations fluctuate when using a small background dataset and that these fluctuations decrease when the background dataset sampling size increases.
 This finding holds true for both instance and model-level explanations.
-Using the BLEU score and Jaccard index for assessing the stability of the model-level variable rankings, we observe an U-shape of the respective measures, which is indicative that SHAP is more reliable in ranking the most and least important variables compared with the moderately important ones.
-Overall, our results suggest that the stability problem caused by the choice of the background dataset size should not be ignored by SHAP users and that users should opt for larger dataset sizes to mitigate fluctuations in SHAP explanations.
+Using the BLEU score and Jaccard index for assessing the stability of the model-level variable rankings, we observe a U-shape of the respective measures, which is indicative that SHAP is more reliable in ranking the most and least important than the moderately important variables.
+Overall, our results suggest that the stability problem caused by the choice of the background dataset size should not be ignored by SHAP users and that users should opt for larger dataset sizes to mitigate fluctuations in SHAP.